VictoryaMetetlica/VictoryaMetetlica/README.md

 - 👋 Hi, I’m @VictoryaMetetlica
 - 👀 I’m interested in coding that's why in august 2022 I decided to learn Python from zero level.
 I do a course by course with the help of education platform stepik.org.

-The most interesting for me are data science - machine learning.
+  The most interesting for me is a data science - a machine learning.

 - 🌱 I’m currently learning https://stepik.org/users/529024265/profile.
-- 💞️ I’m looking to collaborate on machine learning.
+- 💞️ I’m looking to collaborate on the machine learning.
 - 📫 How to reach me on tg @Victorya_Metetlica or viv_kutas@mail.ru.
 - ⚡ Fun fact: I like development, psychology, flowers and tourism..